quantiacs/documentation/en/source/theory/theoretical_basis.md

 Now the mean of weights for each day is zero.
 It means that we neither invest money nor withdraw it from the market.

+### Rank

+Using rank operator (Example: weight.rank(dim='asset', pct=True)) is an effective method to eliminate outliers in the strategy, because rank will rank stocks on a scale from 0 to 1, avoiding putting too much money into a certain stock, thereby reducing risk for strategy
+For instance:
+We have a strategy as follows [3 54 12 54  43 879]
+After using the rank function [0 0.2 0.4 0.6 0.8 1]
+We have avoided the strategy being too dependent on the last stock (879).
+Instead, we will long stocks with higher ranks and short stocks with lower ranks, thereby creating a long-short balance, limiting risks.
+Simply put, ranking is like normalizing data in data science to remove outliers

+### Avoid overfitting

+Remember, the most important thing about algorothm trading is that strategies must have high os - achieve high profits, stability and low fluctuations.
+It is recommended that you avoid overfitting the sample such as adding linearity (Example: a + b + c + ...) or adding noise for no apparent reason, just to pass the backtest criteria (sharpe > 1 or pass correlation).
+This will lead to your strategies being very good in the in sample but not working effectively in the out sample.
+Optimize strategies by redefining ideas, thereby providing clear and effective optimal solutions.